Hanns Wolf: Piano concerto

 On 8 September 2011, in the 2011 George Enescu Festival, Dana Borsan again performed the piano concerto, but with the "Moldova" Philharmonic Orchestra conducted by Sébastian Rouland.
 This performance was recorded, and was published on YouTube on 25 April 2013, thus making Wolf more well-known.

 Other

 In Box 16 (1927) of the Ernst Henschel collection, there might be a recording of Hanns Wolf's piano recital dated 1 October 1927.

-Hanns Wolf was recognized in Peter Hollfelder's Lexikon Klaviermusik in 2005.
+Wolf was recognized in Peter Hollfelder's Lexikon Klaviermusik in 2005.

-Wolf's piano concerto was mentioned in Paul D. Escudero's Pluto II: Voyage to the end of the Universe when Greg listened to it to achieve a "Hemi-Sync Reality" during meditation.
+Wolf's piano concerto was mentioned in Paul D. Escudero's Pluto II: Voyage to the End of the Universe when Greg listened to it to achieve a "Hemi-Sync Reality" during meditation.